manni8436/Legend-of-the-Greek-Gods/README.md

 One or two paragraphs providing an overview of your project.

-This project is about the of the Greek Gods and explaining the history and what happened over the years from day one and a brief explaination of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the present time and this is also my favourite mythology
+This project is about the Greek Gods

+explaining the history and what happened over the years from day one and a brief explaination of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the present time and this is also my favourite mythology with a brief talk about the connection between the Greek and the Roman gods and how they connected

 (UX- User Experience)